Supreme Court Delivers 2 Important Victories for Religious Freedom

 COMMENTARY: The opinion in the Little Sisters of the Poor v.
 Pennsylvania is more about administrative procedure than about the substance of religious freedom.
 The opinion in Our Lady of Guadalupe School v.
 Morrissey-Berru, however, goes straight to the heart of the religious freedom of religious institutions.

-Editor's Note: Helen Alvaré will be interviewed this evening on EWTN News Nightly at 6pm Eastern to discuss these two important cases impacting Catholic schools and institutions.
+Editor's Update: Helen Alvaré was interviewed on EWTN News Nightly July 9, 2020 to discuss these two important cases impacting Catholic schools and institutions.
 The video can be viewed at the end of this article.

 The Supreme Court today handed Catholic institutions two big wins signaling more freedom to decide both about their employees and their operations.